As Cybercrime Ransomware is an Active Threat to Companies Worldwide The Focus should be in Cybersecurity

 3. Train your staff to recognize phishing scams and other forms of social engineering.
 Don’t let hackers or scammers bypass your security systems just because an employee opened a phishing email, clicked on a suspicious link, or downloaded an attachment with hidden malware.

 4. To reduce the damage of any potential ransomware attacks, perform regular data backups.
 A periodically updated and secured backup will guarantee access to your data if hackers lock you out of your files.
 However, mind that cloud services come with their own privacy concerns, which is why the last step is crucial.
+Consider engaging with a trusted IT company specializing in cloud-security solutions to address and mitigate these concerns.
+For example, a company like Tektonic can provide expert guidance on securing your data in the cloud and implementing robust measures to safeguard against ransomware threats.
+For more information on enhancing your cloud security, visit their website for valuable insights and resources

 5. Start encrypting the information your company handles.
 According to the expert, file encryption tools such as NordLocker help you reduce the potential damage of ransomware.
 Even if hackers manage to steal your files, they won’t be able to access their content — so they won’t be able to threaten you with exposing the data.
 The best way to keep your valuable information safe is to encrypt it and back it up in the cloud so that hackers can’t threaten you with wiping it.
 Moreover, encryption helps protect confidential data from prying eyes when sharing it with clients or among members of staff.